dnokafor/yourfinanceworks/docs/GLOBAL_SEARCH_SYSTEM.md

 ---

-The global search system provides a powerful and user-friendly way to find information across the entire invoice management system, with robust fallback mechanisms and comprehensive monitoring capabilities.
+The global search system provides a powerful and user-friendly way to find information across the entire {APP_NAME}, with robust fallback mechanisms and comprehensive monitoring capabilities.